ShirishSaxena/Assignments/Project-AddressBook/README.md

 - Search for specific entries (String.contains, String.endsWith, String.startsWith etc)
 - Browse records but with pageable so they don't clutter the cmd.

+# Supports
+- Load from file (create new file if it doesn't exists)
+- Save to file (save any changes made during runtime, like sorting, deletion etc)
+- Add entry/entries (add single entry or multiple entry directly to file)
+- Sort records (you can sort it by every field)
+- Show all records (shows all records in that file and also any pending changes that needs to be saved)
+- Delete record (Deletes record by email, because email is always unique)
+- Quit;Exits

 # Working gif...
 ![Gif](http://213.32.15.53:6969/idea64_QXMwyMagUp.gif)